Frequently Asked Questions

 In the 20th century, James Thurber fought the Battle of the Sexes before we redrew the battle lines.
 George Orwell's Animal Farm shaped history by exposing Communism's downside.

-But in the 21st century, women have rights, America's trying to make a democracy work, and we face new climate, health, and economic challenges.
+But in the 21st century, women have rights; America's trying to make a democracy work; and we face new climate, health, and economic challenges.
 Our fables must explore 21st-century issues.
-We need our own Aesop.
+We're using new fables.

 2. What’s the difference between a fable and a short story?

 MH.
 Both are short fiction forms using dramatic characters, conflict, plot, setting, point of view, story arc, but two technical differences distinguish them.

 First, their protagonists: A fable's main character lives 24/7 by a life-strategy that is socially or psychologically significant (shared by many or hot politically).
 A short story's protagonist "represents" only himself—a one-of-a-kind hero, villain, guy-next-door, or weirdo.

 Second, a short story has a "turning point" at which the protagonist has all the key information and decides what to do, determining the outcome of the story.
 A fable has a "testing point" when the protagonist—who has been living by his philosophy/attitude/virtue/flaw since the fable's first word—meets an ultimate challenge.
 He behaves as he must, and we see the consequences.
 He's empowered or devastated.
 He risks his life so we can save ours.

 3. Why do you write fables?
 Why don't you write a novel?